AMDonati/backward-IS/README.md

 # backward-IS

-This github repository provides the source code for the section 5.1 (Recurrent Neural Networks) of the paper "Backward importance sampling for online estimation of state space models".
+The github repository (https://github.com/AMDonati/backward-IS) provides the source code for the section 5.1 (Recurrent Neural Networks) of the paper "Backward importance sampling for online estimation of state space models".

 ### package requirements
 The packages required to run the code are provided in the file ```requirements.txt```.